Planhat is modular so you can focus on what really helps you drive value and forget about the rest.

 That is for the most serious infringements.
 For less serious violations, the fine is 2% of global turnover from the previous fiscal year, or €10 million--again, whichever is higher.

-The GDPR provides specifications for violations outlined in the regulation that should be penalized within each of those 2 tiers (look to article 83, paragraphs 4-6 in the official documentation).
+The GDPR provides specifications for violations outlined in the regulation that should be penalized within each of those 2 tiers.
 However, anything outside of those defined violations seems to be up for interpretation.

 The regulation offers some suggestions on what to consider when determining the severity of the violation, and how to determine an appropriate penalty or fine.
 The regulation gives the supervisory authority (assuming the EU member state authority) the ability to determine the appropriate fine.